 - Memory.
 If customers have remembered your brand via advertising and they had a great experience, they will more likely make repeat purchases.

-The buying process usually has 5 steps:
+The consumer purchasing cycle usually has 5 steps:

 - Need recognition,

 - Alternative evaluation,

 - Post-purchase evaluation.